mtl-brainhack-school-2019/rwickens-sMRI-PET/README.md

 My lab's particular focus is a new PET radiotracer (FEOBV) that shows great promise in quantifying brain cholinergic systems.

-As of yet, my lab has used statistical parametric mapping as the main analysis.

 <img src="https://github.com/rwickens/TestRepo/blob/master/FEOBV.jpg?raw=true" width=500>

-I know there are other possibilities out there.
 I want to attempt to see what can be done to garner more attention to this radiotracer.

 At a birds-eye-view, I have two intentions: